orbitmines/archive/projects/2030+? Project - Gamification.md

 *Check-in desk*

 *Guide*
-If you'll follow me I can show you the way to
+[[R]] If you'll follow me I can show you the way to your room.
+It's on the other end of the base.
+Or feel free to explore a little first!
+In that case I'll guide you where

 -- New character flash their initials next to them when focus is on them long enough.